tkhamez/neucore/README.md

 ### Local dev Requirements

-- PHP 7 with Composer (see Vagrantfile for necessary additional extensions)
+- PHP 7.1+ with Composer, see Vagrantfile for necessary additional extensions
 - Node.js 8 + npm 5
 - MariaDB or MySQL Server
 - Apache or another HTTP Server, set the document root to the `web` directory.